antaresproject/docs/docs/services/pagination.md

 ##Usage

-If data are obtained from database, it is good to use the 'paginate' method in order to create paginator's object:
+If data is obtained from database, it is good to use the 'paginate' method in order to create paginator's object:

 ```php
 /**